GoMRI

 2012

-Valentine, J. F. (2012).
+Valentine, J. (2012).
 Changes in Coastal Fish Communities Following Deepwater Horizon Oil Spill.
-In Alabama Academy of Sciences Annual Meeting.
-Tuskegee, AL, February 22-24, 2012.
+In Alabama Academy of Sciences Annual Meeting

 2011

-Moody, R. M. (2011).
+Moody, R. (2011).
 Impact of the Deepwater Horizon Oil Spill on ecosystem services of coastal marshes.
-In International, Interdisciplinary Sustainability Forum.
-Melbourne, FL, March 8-9, 2011.
+In International, Interdisciplinary Sustainability Forum

 2010

-Gregalis, K., Powers, S., Drymon, M., & Mareska, J. (2010).
+Gregalis, K. P., S.; Drymon, M. M., & J (2010).
 Fisheries independent sampling program in the northern Gulf of Mexico: Alabama's reef permit zone.
-In Mississippi-Alabama Bays and Bayous Symposium.
-Mobile, AL, December 1, 2010.
+In Mississippi-Alabama Bays and Bayous Symposium

 This research was made possible by a grant from The Gulf of Mexico Research Initiative.